Faculty Handbook 2014–15

-The Flex Spending Account (FSA) is a state employee benefit that saves you money by allowing you to pay for certain expenses with pretax dollars.
-Under this program, you can choose two benefits:
+The Flex Spending Account (FSA) is a negotiated state employee benefit that saves you money by allowing you to pay for certain expenses with pretax dollars.
+Under this program, you may choose two benefits:

 For updates or comments on the contents of this page…